orgua/shepherd_v2_planning/misc_project_v2_improvements.rst

 - integrated into PRU, calculated and updated at 100 kHz
 - fully customizable per yaml-parameter-set (29+ parameters)

-- predefined sets by name ie. "virtsource: BQ25504s" for the BQ-Regulator with pwr-good-schmitt-trigger
+    - predefined sets by name ie. "virtsource: BQ25504s" for the BQ-Regulator with additional schmitt-trigger for pwr-good
     - neutral parameter-set is base -> direct throughput
     - inherit from existing parameter-sets -> only add altered parameters in new set

 - emulator can either record output or intermediate voltage (storage cap)
 - naming: source = harvester + converter
 - design enables users to automate testing of harvesting-setup e.g. by sweeping through parameters like storage-cap-size

 .. image:: media_recap/32_virtual_source_schemdraw.png